 Officers seizing jewelry, precious metals and/or precious stones will write a detailed description of each item on the property inventory receipt.
-A copy of the property inventory receipt of the jewelry, precious metals and/or precious stones shall be delivered to the Forfeiture reviewer / evidence technician.
+A copy of the property inventory receipt and any photographs of the jewelry, precious metals and/or precious stones shall be delivered to the Forfeiture Reviewer.

 Officers seizing jewelry, precious metals and/or precious stones shall book those items according to current property and evidence procedures as soon as practicable.